Last updated on June 6th, 2021

 I’ve combined these 2 together as both of them have relatively lower risks.

-These banks and brokers are already well-established.
-As such, robo-advisory services are just one of the many services these companies provide.
+Since these banks and brokers are already well-established, the robo-advisory services are just one of the many services these companies provide.

 - They usually charge higher fees